wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.12 =
+* Fix - V2 next and previous pages were jumping around randomly.
+Only applies as a fix for V2.
+* Fix - Using advanced content with specifications but not description was not processing the content.
+* Fix - Manufacturer link in the product details was incorrect.
+* Fix - USPS, fix to ensure valid length x width x height values.
+* Fix - Some servers erroring with javascript for products with no quantity tracking.
+* Fix - Language selector was not applying to advanced options.
+* Security Fixes Included
 = 3.0.11 =
 * New Feature - You can now add an option item with a price or weight multiplier.
 Great when adding packs of things to the cart, e.g. order a 6, 12, or 24 pack and multiply the unit price by the pack amount selected!
 * New Feature - Live shipping and static shipping methods now allow you to specify a subtotal amount that, when reached, gives the customer free shipping on that shipping rate.